rozek/node-red-authorization-examples/README.md

 ![](cookie-auth.png)

-If desired, "Component use" nodes for "Cookie Auth" may be configured to require the authenticating user to have a specific role - otherwise, user roles are ignored.
+If desired, "Component use" nodes for "Cookie Login" may be configured to require the authenticating user to have a specific role - otherwise, user roles are ignored.
 The upper output is used for successful authentications, the lower one for failures.
+Similarly, the upper output of "Component use" nodes for "Cookie Auth" fires upon successful token validation, the lower one in case of a validation failure.

 ### Try yourself ###

+The following example illustrates how to integrate Cookie-based authentication into Node-RED flows.
+Just [import it](try-cookie-auth.json) and:

+* send a POST request to the shown entry point...

 ![](try-cookie-auth.png)